6 min read

 Plan Long-Term

 There are often times when people question if their government knows what it's doing.
 Or if it's just flying by the seat of its pants.
 Instead of having citizens floundering for answers, put their questions to rest by coming up with a plan and publicizing it.
 This gives confidence to citizens that you DO think about the future and what's best for the community.
-And make sure they know that they can help with it by sharing their ideas.-
+Even better, invite residents to share their ideas to support building trust in government through citizen engagement.-

 Develop and communicate a long-term vision for the municipality's future, financial or otherwise.